REGAIN CONTROL OVER ADDICTION

-- 507 patients with SUD across 10 treatment centers nation-wide were randomized to receive either face-to-face therapy, or a reduced amount of face-to-face therapy plus reSET®.
+- Patients were randomized to either a standard treatment as usual (TAU), which consisted of intensive face-to-face counseling, or to a reduced amount of face-to-face counseling plus reSET®.*

 - Abstinence was measured twice weekly via urine analysis, breathalyzer, and self-reports.

 - In patients who were dependent on stimulants, marijuana, cocaine, or alcohol (n=395), 58.1% of patients receiving reSET®* were abstinent in study weeks 9-12, while 29.8% of patients receiving face-to-face therapy alone were abstinent during the same time frame (p<0.01).

 - Participants who tested positive for drug use at the start of the study (n=191), 26.7% of patients receiving reSET®* were abstinent in study weeks 9-12, while 3.2% of patients receiving traditional face-to-face therapy were abstinent during the same time frame (p<0.01).

 Patients Non-Abstinent at Baseline

 - Patients receiving reSET® showed statistically significant improvement in retention compared to face-to-face therapy alone (p=0.0316).
 At the end of 12 weeks of treatment 59% of patients receiving face-to-face therapy were retained in the study compared to 67% of patients receiving reSET®.

 - User engagement was measured in the pivotal study by comparing the average number of reSET® modules completed each week between patients abstinent and non-abstinent throughout the 12-week study.

 - Results show how all patients remain engaged throughout the study, and interestingly, the patients that were abstinent completed more modules per week.